Rock Creek Conservation Corps (rC3)

 • Time: Typically Monday through Friday, 8:00 AM to 1:00 PM

-As an RC3 member, you’ll work outdoors in Rock Creek Park and surrounding areas, helping to restore and protect this beautiful natural space.
+As an RC3 member, you’ll work outdoors in Rock Creek and surrounding areas, helping to restore and protect this beautiful natural space.
 A majority of the program will take place outside, except when weather conditions are unsafe.
 Please note that participants are responsible for their own transportation to and from the work sites each day.

 For questions or inquiries, contact us at volunteer@rockcreekconservancy.org.